Brunch & Batter

 Eye-level view of pesto sauce in a clear jar on a wooden surface.

 Pesto sauce is a summer staple in our house.
-I make big batches of it in late summer when my basil pots are overgrown.
+I make big batches in late summer when my basil pots are overgrown.
 I then freeze it so I can enjoy it all winter long.
 Pesto is easy to make.
 Just throw all the ingredients in a food processor and presto- you've got pesto!

 Traditional Italian pesto is made with raw garlic.
 However, the taste of raw garlic isn't for everyone.
-Roasting the garlic in the oven mellows out the sharp flavor found in garlic, and makes it easier to digest.
+Roasting the garlic in the oven mellows out the sharp flavor found in garlic and makes it easier to digest.
 Plus, no garlic breath!

 Bonus- roasted garlic can be used in place of regular garlic for just about anything.
-Its creamy, nutty, and smooth flavor is rich and pairs perfectly with meats, fish, soup, pizza and so much more.
+Its creamy, nutty, and smooth flavor is rich and pairs perfectly with meats, fish, soup, pizza, and so much more.
 So make a big batch today- you know you want to!

 Jump to: